Deb Babcock's gardening column appears Mondays in Steamboat Today.

 Find more gardening columns here.

-After about five years of growth, a holly plant will begin producing small, creamy flowers which mature into bright, red berries in the fall.
+After about five years of growth, a holly plant will begin producing small, creamy flowers that mature into bright, red berries in the fall.
 Songbirds, deer, squirrels and other small animals are attracted to the berries, which are an important source of food in the wintertime.

 Although some herbalists use the leaves and twigs of the holly plant for medicinal purposes - fever, coughs, etc. - the berries are not edible to humans and could induce vomiting if swallowed.
 Needless to say, this is a plant that should be kept out of reach of your little ones.

 If you purchase holly branches for use in your holiday decorations, slit the cut ends and place in a tub of tepid water for a few hours before placing them in your vase.
-Be sure to spray an antitranspirant, such as Wilt-pruf, to extend the life of the branches if your plan is to deck the halls with boughs or drape them across your fireplace mantel, stairway or doorway support.
+Be sure to spray an anti-transpirant such as Wilt-pruf to extend the life of the branches if your plan is to deck the halls with boughs or drape them across your fireplace mantel, stairway or doorway support.

-The history of holly as a Christmas plant dates back to pagan times when Druids would adorn their heads with holly twigs as a way to ward off evil spirits when they went into the forest to harvest the sacred mistletoe.
+The history of holly as a Christmas plant dates back to pagan times, when Druids would adorn their heads with holly twigs as a way to ward off evil spirits when they went into the forest to harvest the sacred mistletoe.
 Throughout time, the leaves of holly have come to symbolize the crown of thorns worn by Jesus upon the cross with the berries symbolizing his blood.

-So, while it isn’t likely you’ll be able to grow holly outdoors here in the Steamboat area, it is a popular plant and is easy to obtain for decorating your home during the upcoming holidays.
+So, although it isn't likely you'll be able to grow holly outdoors here in the Steamboat area, it is a popular plant and is easy to obtain for decorating your home during the upcoming holidays.